Larry Hagman: Personal life

 In 1973, his stepfather Richard Halliday died and Hagman reconciled with his mother, Mary Martin, soon after.
 The two were close until her death from colon cancer in 1990.

 In 1954, Hagman married Swedish-born Maj Axelsson (born May 13, 1928, in Eskilstuna, Södermanlands län, Sweden – died May 31, 2016, in Los Angeles, California); they had two children, Heidi Kristina (born 1958) and Preston (born 1962).
 Longtime residents of Malibu, California, they then moved to Ojai.
 Hagman was a member of the Peace and Freedom Party from the 1960s.
 Hagman derided U.S. President George W. Bush prior to the Iraq War.

 In 1969, Hagman's friend, musician David Crosby, supplied him with LSD after a concert: "LSD was such a profound experience in my life that it changed my pattern of life and my way of thinking and I could not exclude it [from my autobiography]."
 Hagman was introduced to marijuana by Jack Nicholson as a safer alternative to Hagman's heavy drinking.
 "I liked it because it was fun, it made me feel good and I never had a hangover."
 Although Hagman was a member of a 12-step program, he publicly advocated marijuana as a better alternative to alcohol.

 In 1995, Hagman underwent a life-saving liver transplant after he was diagnosed with liver cancer, which was most likely brought on by roughly 40 years of heavy drinking.
 His clinical picture was further complicated by cirrhosis of the liver, which had been diagnosed three years earlier in 1992.
 Hagman did not receive preferential treatment as a celebrity, with a 1995 UPI article stating that the donor liver "matched Hagman's anonymous physical profile listed with the United Network for Organ Sharing."

 He was also a heavy smoker as a young man before quitting at age 34.
 He was the chairman of the American Cancer Society's annual Great American Smokeout for many years and also worked on behalf of the National Kidney Foundation.

-After attending a soccer game in Bucharest between FC Steaua București and West Ham United, he became a well-known fan of the Romanian team.
+After attending a soccer game in Bucharest between Steaua Bucharest and West Ham United, he became a well-known fan of the Romanian team.